Wedding Day Timeline Tips and Tricks

 3. Everyone needs to be dressed and ready 2 hours before the ceremony for pictures--

 Please have your details all together in the bridal suite: This is the first thing I photograph when I arrive.
 This includes BOTH rings, 2 Invitations, Dress, Shoes, Garter, Flowers, Jewelry, Family Heirlooms...
 This is VERY Important.
 There isn't another time during the day for these items to be photographed.
+Please make sure to have dress unpacked and hanging in the location you would like it photographed, we do not move the dress.
+This ensures your gown stays pristine.

 4. Have your stylists come to you.